railsadminteam/rails_admin/docs/cancancan.md

     can :read, :all                 # allow everyone to read everything return unless user && user.admin?
-    can :access, :rails_admin       # only allow admin users to access Rails Admin can :dashboard                  # allow access to dashboard if user.role? :superadmin
+    can :access, :rails_admin       # only allow admin users to access Rails Admin can :dashboard, :all            # allow access to dashboard if user.role? :superadmin
       can :manage, :all             # allow superadmins to do anything elsif user.role? :manager